Perspective | Golf has never seen anyone like Bryson DeChambeau

 “Why can’t the clubs all be the same length?” he asked coach Mike Schy, who was at Winged Foot on Sunday.

-“Took us two weeks to make it … An old set, all mangled — ugly looking,” DeChambeau once told me.
+“Took us two weeks to make it. . . .
+An old set, all mangled — ugly looking,” DeChambeau once told me.
 Why?
-Make every iron the same length, and every iron swing could feel identical and be in the same plane, and hence easier to repeat.
+Make every iron the same length, and every iron swing could feel identical and be in the same plane and hence easier to repeat.

 DeChambeau tried a 160-yard shot.
 Landed right by the hole.
 Next hole: 205 yards.
-Would the same swing, same length club, same effort, produce 45 more yards due to increased clubhead mass?
+Would the same swing, same length club, same effort, produce 45 more yards because of increased clubhead mass?
 “I struck it and it flew and kept flying, kept flying, and it flew all the way, 205 yards.
-I looked over at Mike and said, ‘This possibly could change the game.’”
+I looked over at Mike and said, ‘This possibly could change the game.’ ”

 After that, nobody was ever going to convince Bryson that he wasn’t a golf iconoclast and inventor.
 His first time at the Masters, he spotted Bobby Jones’s old clubs in a display case.
 “Several of his irons were the same length,” said DeChambeau.
 Few had noticed it, although Jones talked about it in his time.